Name: Dengar (Executor Meeting)

 Dengar was one of the elite bounty hunters hired by Darth Vader to capture the Millennium Falcon and her crew.
 The grizzled hunter Dengar was called "Payback" because personal vendettas fueled much of his career.
 He was once a daring swoop racer until a competitive rival, Han Solo, ended his career when their swoops crashed.
 Although Dengar was to blame for the accident, he held Solo responsible and leaped at the chance for revenge.

-Dengar (Executor Meeting) comes with seven points of articulation.
+Dengar (Executor Meeting) comes with nine points of articulation.
 A swivel head is jointed by two ball-jointed shoulders, a swivel left wrist, a swivel waist and two swivel hips.
 It’s an admirable amount of articulation, but only about half of what articulation junkies would like to see on any Star Wars action figure.
 Although he is indeed limited in articulation, Dengar (Executor Meeting) shines mostly because of his sculpt.
 And what an impressive sculpt it is.
-Just like the 1997 version, this one appears too content and almost too smiley for one reason or another.
-But Hasbro went to work to ensure that he now has a more rugged and scarred appearance.
+Just like the 1997 version, this one appears too content and almost too smiley for one reason or another, but ultimately more realistic this time around.
+Hasbro went to work to ensure that he now has a more rugged and scarred appearance.
 The sculpt showcases some of Hasbro’s finest sculpting efforts.
-And a stunning paint job accents all the heart an soul that went into the sculpt.
+And a stunning paint job accents all the heart and soul that went into the sculpt.
 You’ll find details that you never knew existed until now and the attention given to his backpack is nothing short of enthralling.
 When you realize just how faithful Hasbro was to the actual prop in the film (should you own the appropriate reference books), you probably won’t even care any longer that the figure has minimal articulation.
 This is an action figure to appreciate with artful eyes.
 Take time to smell the roses here.
 You’re absolutely going to be impressed.

 Status: Dengar (Executor Meeting) is an all-new figure.